 Of course all suppliers of external brands have been informed that Triaz has adopted the FWF Code of Labour Practices and what the implications of this step are for them.
-This was done via a letter and a copy of the Code of Labour Practices, accompanied by a first questionnaire which asked to endorse the Code of Labour Practices.
+This was done via a letter and a copy of the Code of Labour Practices, accompanied by a first questionnaire, which asked to endorse the Code of Labour Practices.
 In 2013 Triaz started increasing its focus on its external brands and sent out an even more detailed questionnaire to set the basis for monitoring these brands as closely as own brands.
-In 2014 Triaz conducted three audits at factories of external brands: Two in India and one in Bosnia.
-Triaz continued working on Corrective Action Plans resulting out of four former audits at factories of external brands in Romania and India.
-Together with the external brands, Triaz is now working on the remediation of findings.
-First steps towards improvements have already been taken.
+During the last years Triaz has conducted audits for factories of external brands.
+Two in India, one in Bosnia and one in Romania.
+In 2017 we continued with two audits in Serbia and one more in India.
+Triaz is now working on the Corrective Action Plans resulting out of these audits.
+Together with the external brands, Triaz is working on the remediation of findings.
+Steps towards improvements have already been taken.